mjsalerno/UnoBot/README.md

 1. You must have Java 1.7 JDK or higher installed.
 2. The Java bin folder must be in your classpath if you are running windows.
 3. Maven
+4. Alternatively: The bot can be run with only having docker installed.

 ## Installation